 - It lets you know that your performance in any one session is comparable to other days and not just due to a particularly good or bad baseline that day.
 If you start out with a busy mind, the Muse software might rate your mediation as extra calm that day.
 If you start with a calm mind, Muse might rate your mediation as less calm because there isn’t as much of a state change.

 - A non-changing baseline sample more accurately measures progress over months and years.
 Software that recalibrates every day isn’t as good at measuring long-term progress.
-It’s a well-documented phenomenon that normal consciousness brainwaves in advanced meditators start to resemble the brainwave patterns of their mediation states.
+It’s a well-documented phenomenon that normal consciousness brain waves in advanced meditators start to resemble the brainwave patterns of their mediation states.
 This permanent change is called a “trait effect,” as opposed to the changes during meditation, which are called “State effects.”
 The Muse calibration cannot pick up on trait effects, GoDeeper can.

 - Many research studies report that eyes-closed rest is a problematic calibration for advanced meditators because they have a hard time NOT slipping into meditation as soon as they close their eyes.
 We feel it is better to make a long, high-quality calibration once at the beginning to remind meditators not to go into meditation during calibration.